Did you know that Gatlinburg, Tenn., is considered the official honeymoon capital of the South?

 Additional add-on services include a photographer, an officiant, a videographer and a coordinator.
 Larger packages run at about $3,850.

 This venue can comfortably accommodate up to 25 guests.
 Special accommodations can be made for larger wedding parties, but guests are encouraged to carpool as parking spaces are limited.

 Finally, we have our top pick, Gatlinburg’s Little Log Wedding Chapel, the largest and the most-reviewed chapel on the list.

 The Little Log Wedding Chapel has over 200 Google reviews and a 4.7 star rating at the time of this writing.

 This venue is located near Chapel in the Glen and Chapel at the Glades near the Gatlinburg Arts and Crafts community.
 The setting is lovely and there is a pond on the site.

 The Little Log Wedding Chapel offers both indoor and outdoor ceremonies and can accommodate up to 100 guests.

-Packages range from just $299 for a simple elopement to $3,999 and up for a larger wedding which includes an ordained minister, candle service, toasting glasses, videography, a 3-tiered wedding cake, photography, a flower package and 3-nights lodging in a mountain cabin.
+Packages range from just $399 for simple ceremonies or simple elopement to $3,999 and up for a larger wedding.
+The wedding package includes an ordained minister, candle service, toasting glasses, videography, a 3-tiered wedding cake, photography, a flower package and 3-nights lodging in a mountain cabin.